jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

 will be interpolated between them.
 (This should be familiar to anyone who has read the truetype 'glyf' table docs).

-For examples of what these splines can look like see the :ref:`section on bezier curves <bezier>`.
+For examples of what these splines can look like see the :doc:`section on bezier curves <bezier>`.

 A contour may be open in which case it is just a long wiggly line, or closed when it is more like a circle with an inside and an outside.
 Unless you are making stroked fonts all your contours